 Take care of your customer service, check:

-Customer feedback is customers’ opinion about your product.
-Customer feedback helps you understand what drives your customer satisfaction rates (or impact factors*), and simultaneously, understand revenue drivers and reasoning behind customer churn and retention.
+Customer feedback is customers’ opinions about your product.
+Customer feedback helps you understand what drives your customer satisfaction rates (or impact factors*), and simultaneously, understand revenue drivers and the reasoning behind customer churn and retention.

-Impact Factors are the essential part of Lumoa, a tool for actionable customer feedback.
+Impact Factors are an essential part of Lumoa, a tool for actionable customer feedback.

-A customer journey, also called buyer’s journey, is a complete individual experience with your brand.
+A customer journey also called a buyer’s journey, is a completely individual experience with your brand.
 The journey includes all the touch points and engagements that an individual has with a brand.

 To borrow a definition from Forrester, “The customer journey spans a variety of touchpoints by which the customer moves from awareness to engagement and purchase.
 Successful brands focus on developing a seamless experience that ensures each touchpoint interconnects and contributes to the overall journey.”

 For more information, check “What is the customer journey and why does it matter to your business” by SurveyMonkey.